allen-n/monorepo-nestjs-next/apps/server/README.md

 1. Make changes to the schema in `prisma/schema.prisma`.
 2. Start the local database container (see above).
-3. run `npm run prisma:debug` to test the change on the local database (or run `npx prisma db push`).
+3. run `pnpm run prisma:debug` to test the change on the local database (or run `pnpx prisma db push`).
 4. Keep making changes until you're happy with them, using the `prisma:debug` command to test them.
 5. Once you're happy with them, you can `git stash` to stash the changes you made to the schema and run `prisma:debug` once more go go back to what you had.
 Then `git stash pop` to get the changes back (which you know work, due to your prototyping in steps 1-4).
-6. Finally, run `npm run prisma:dev <name>` (or `npx prisma migrate --name <name>`) create a migration that creates the changes.
+6. Finally, run `pnpm run prisma:dev <name>` (or `pnpx prisma migrate --name <name>`) create a migration that creates the changes.
 You can skip step 5, but that will create drift in the database that will force you to reset it completely.

+*Note: The first time you run things locally, you will need to spin up the database and run a `pnpm run prisma:dev` to initialize the local db schema.
+The scripts in the dockerfile will handle doing this in production*

 ## How to run the server outside the container